studioimli/anansys/README.md

 Anansys is designed to provide a robust platform for creating dynamic, choice-driven narrative games.
 It features a modern backend built with Node.js, Fastify, and Drizzle ORM, and is designed to be paired with a flexible frontend (e.g., React).

+## What's Anansys?
+Anansys is inspired by Anansi, the West African trickster god and master storyteller.
+In folklore, Anansi is known for his cleverness, love of riddles, and ability to weave stories—often using his wit to outsmart gods and kings alike.
+We adapted the name to Anansys to reflect two things:

+- Anansi’s mythic roots in narrative and wisdom
+- The idea of a system (sys) that powers rich, replayable storytelling

 ## Tech Stack

 -   **Backend**: